Druze: Relationship with Jews

-From 1957, the Israeli government formally recognized the Druze as a separate religious community, and are defined as a distinct ethnic group in the Israeli Ministry of Interior's census registration.
+From 1957, the Israeli government formally recognized the Druze as a separate religious community, and they are defined as a distinct ethnic group in the Israeli Ministry of Interior's census registration.
 Israeli Druze do not consider themselves Muslim, and see their faith as a separate and independent religion.
-While compared to other Israeli Christians and Muslims, Druze place less emphasis on Arab identity and self-identify more as Israeli.
+While compared to other Israeli Christians and Muslims, Druze place less emphasis on their Arab identity and self-identify more as Israeli.
 However, they were less ready for personal relationships with Jews compared to Israeli Muslims and Christians.
+Scholars attribute this trend to cultural differences between Jews and Druze.

 In terms of religious comparison, scholars consider Judaism and the Druze faith as ethnoreligious groups, both practicing endogamy, and both typically do not proselytize.
-The belief in reincarnation had first existed among Jewish mystics in the Ancient World, among whom differing explanations were given of the afterlife, although with a universal belief in an immortal soul.
+Belief in reincarnation (Gilgul) exist in some strands of Judaism influenced by the Kabbalah, such as Hasidic Judaism, but is rejected by mainstream Jewish denominations (Reform Judaism, Conservative Judaism and Orthodox Judaism).
 Figures in the Hebrew Bible such as Adam, Noah, Abraham, and Moses are considered important prophets of God in the Druze faith, being among the seven prophets who appeared in different periods of history.
 Both religions venerate Elijah, Job and other common figures.
 In the Hebrew Bible, Jethro was Moses' father-in-law, a Kenite shepherd and priest of Midian.
 Jethro of Midian is considered an ancestor of the Druze who revere him as their spiritual founder and chief prophet.